equinor/septic-config-generator/docs/Howto_SCG.md

 ## Howto/tutorial

 It may be easier to understand how to use the tool by example.
-In the file-set in this repository, you will find a directory called `basic example`.
+In the docs-directory in this repository, you will find a directory called `basic example`.
 This directory contains the following directories and files:

 - templates: A directory containing the templates that make up a SEPTIC config file.